port-labs/port-docs/docs/quickstart.md

 <img src='/img/quickstart/saveAsNewPage.png' width='500rem' />

-Name the new page "Service Readiness", choose and icon, and click on `Save page`.
+Choose a name and icon, and click on `Save page`.
 A second `Services` page is now created in your `Catalog`.
 You can further customize views and create pages in any way that suits you.

 #### Create a dashboard